When is Narcos: Mexico season 2 released? What’s going to happen?

 - Who stars in Netflix’s Narcos: Mexico?

-Right here’s every little thing it is advisable to learn about Narcos: Mexico season two.
+Right here’s every part it’s good to learn about Narcos: Mexico season two.

 When will Narcos: Mexico season 2 arrive on Netflix?

-The sequence might be launched in its entirety on Thursday 13th February 2020.

-Together with the date announcement, Netflix supplied a brief teaser, which options lead actor Diego Luna (Rogue One) turning in the direction of the digicam, whereas he speaks in a menacing voiceover.
+Together with the date announcement, Netflix supplied a brief teaser, which options lead actor Diego Luna (Rogue One) turning in the direction of the digital camera, whereas he speaks in a menacing voiceover.

 Catch him if you happen to can.
 Narcos: Mexico Season 2 premieres February 13 on @netflix. pic.twitter.com/OpScR1Et9h